measurement-kit/measurement-kit/include/measurement_kit/README.md

 ) or the [Network Diagnostic Test]( https://github.com/ooni/spec/blob/master/test-specs/ts-022-ndt.md).

 To _start_ a task you call `mk_task_start` by passing it specific _settings_ as a serialized JSON string.
+You should configure a test using high level code and then use a JSON serializer to obtain the JSON string.
 All settings are optional, except for the `name` of the task.
 Once started, a task will emit _events_.
 There are several kind of events, the most common of which is `log` that identifies a log line.

 The task runs in a separate thread and posts events on a queue.
 You extract events from such queue using `mk_task_wait_for_next_event`.
-This is a _blocking_ function that returns as soon as a new event is available in the queue.
-To process an event, use `mk_event_serialize` to obtain its JSON serialization.
+This is a _blocking_ function that returns when a new event is posted into the queue.
+To process an event, use `mk_event_serialize` to obtain its JSON serialization, then parse the JSON into some high level data structure, and process it.
+See [cxx14.hpp](cxx14.hpp) for an example of such processing.

-You should look processing events until `mk_task_is_done` returns nonzero.
+You should loop processing events until `mk_task_is_done` returns nonzero.
 At that point, the task is done, and attempting to extract further events from the queue with `mk_task_wait_for_next_event` will immediately return the dummy `status.terminated` event.